 Nonprofit Startup Guide

 If you’re looking to start a nonprofit, you’re in the right place.
-This guide will help you choose a nonprofit structure, file formation documents, register for taxes, and register for fundraising.
+This guide gives you the roadmap.
+Find out how to prepare formation documents, become tax exempt, register for fundraising, and more.

-You must obtain tax identification numbers for federal and state taxation.
-You need to obtain an EIN from the IRS.
-Some states provide a consolidated registration for all state tax accounts and IDs, while others require you to apply for each state tax account required.
+Meanwhile, you should also obtain tax identification numbers for both state and federal taxation.
+You may apply for a Federal Employer Identification Number (FEIN) from the IRS.
+Some states offer a consolidated registration process for all state tax accounts and IDs, while others require you to apply for each unique tax account.

 Start Your Nonprofit